aws/aws-iot-fleetwise-edge/docs/dev-guide/can-over-someip-demo.md

    The demo script:

    1. Registers your AWS account with AWS IoT FleetWise, if not already registered.
-   1. Creates an Amazon Timestream database and table.
-   1. Creates IAM role and policy required for the service to write data to Amazon Timestream.
+   1. Creates an S3 bucket with a bucket policy that allows AWS IoT FleetWise to write data to the bucket.
    1. Creates a signal catalog based on `can-nodes.json`.
    1. Creates a model manifest that references the signal catalog with all of the CAN signals.
    1. Activates the model manifest.